Zaramo people: Creating mwana hiti

 Men are the carvers of mwana hiti, many creating reputations for their highly sought after figures.
-Mwana hiti are only commissioned, and there can't be more than one figure commissioned by a family at a time.
+Mwana hiti are only commissioned, and there cannot be more than one figure commissioned by a family at a time.
 Carvers also cannot create mwali hiti if a family already possesses one.
 The carver creates mwana hiti out of one piece of wood (or gourd) that he picks out, though any decorations for hair or jewelry must be provided by the family.

-Culture and Livelihood
+Culture and livelihood

-The Zaramo people have borrowed from the general Swahili and the once-occupying Arab culture in terms of dress such as wearing a skull cap, Islamic festivals and Muslim observances, but they continue some of their pre-Islam traditions such as matrilineal kinship, while a few pursue the Kolelo fertility cult and the worship of their ancient deity Mulungu.
-The traditional practice of Mganga or medicine man, along with Muslim clerics offering services as divine healers, remains popular among the impoverished Zaramo communities.
+The Zaramo people have borrowed from the general Swahili and from Arab culture in terms of dress such as wearing a skull cap, Islamic festivals and Muslim observances, but they continue some of their pre-Islamic traditions such as matrilineal kinship, while a few pursue the Kolelo fertility cult and the worship of their ancient deity Mulungu.
+The traditional practice of Mganga or medicine man, who similar to Muslim clerics offers services as a divine healer, remains popular among the impoverished Zaramo communities.

-The Zaramo people are settled farmers who also keep livestock and fish, but they also are migrant workers to Tanzania's capital city and tourist sites, considering business, or biashara, their job.
+The Zaramo people are settled farmers who also keep livestock.
+Many have become migrant workers in Dar es Salaam and tourist sites, considering business, or biashara, their job.
 They live in pangone or shanty clusters of villages.
 They produce staple foods such as rice, millet, maize, sorghum, and cassava, as well as cash crops such as coconuts, legumes, cashews, pineapples, oranges, and bananas.
 Cassava is important to Zaramo agriculture because it can grow with very little rain.

 For Zaramo people who live on the coast, fishing is also popular for both personal consumption and trade.
-Some Zaramo may also choose to brew beer, make chacoal, or dig for copal for a living.
-Those with specialized professions, mafundi, or as healers and diviners, mganga, rarely work those positions full time, often working agriculturally to supplement.
+Some Zaramo may also choose to brew beer, make charcoal, or dig for copal for a living.
+Those with specialized professions, called mafundi, or as healers and diviners, mganga, rarely work in these jobs full-time, but also in agriculture to earn their livelihoods.

-Formation of United Republic of Tanzania (Tanzanian Independence)
+Formation of United Republic of Tanzania (Tanzanian independence)

 The independence of Tanganyika in 1961 and the Zanzibar Archipelago in 1963 and their subsequent formation of the United Republic of Tanzania led to a significant shift in Tanzanian culture, as well as the Zaramo culture.
 In 1963, 132 chiefs and headmen were removed from their political positions as government executives.
 The decreased status of chiefs and headmen has led to the dwindling of their numbers and traditions associated with them.